 You are probably reading this article because you have an older horse.
 Or, you are anticipating how you might care for your animal as it grows older.
 Like you, many people are continuing to keep horses into older age.

-Researchers at the University of Liverpool in the UK wanted to understand more about this experience from the perspective of owners and veterinarians.
-They wanted to establish how decisions regarding older equine management and health care provision were made.
+Researchers at the University of Liverpool in the United Kingdom wanted to understand more about the senior horse ownership experience from the perspective of owners and veterinarians.
+They aimed to find out how decisions regarding older equine management and health care provision were made.

 Research Study

-The qualitative research study was undertaken in Great Britain and involved the collection and analysis of a range of data.
-This included online discussion forum threads produced by owners of older animals.
-There were also in-depth interviews with horse owners.
+The qualitative research study was undertaken in Great Britain.
+Researchers collected and analysed a range of data, including online discussion forum threads and in-depth interviews with horse owners.

-Researchers also wanted to understand the experiences and approaches of veterinarians.
+Additionally, researchers wanted to understand veterinarians’ experiences and approaches to senior horse care.
 The respective veterinarians of participating owners were recruited to take part in interviews.
-Veterinary clinical records were also analysed.
+The researchers also analysed veterinary clinical records.

 Nurturing the Older Equine

-Owners’ relationships with their older horses were underpinned by a sense of commitment that had been built through shared experiences over time.
-This created a sense of responsibility to continue to provide care for the animals into older age.
+The researchers noted that owners’ relationships with their older horses were underpinned by a sense of commitment that had been built through shared experiences over time.
+This created a sense of responsibility for owners to continue providing care for the animals into old age.

-Owners undertook an ongoing process of recognising and responding to change on a daily basis.
-This took place in a dynamically changing context.
-An example would be as weather or environmental changes occurred.
+The senior horse owners in this study engaged in an ongoing process of recognising and responding to changes in their horses on a daily basis and in a dynamically changing context, such as during weather and environmental changes.

 Adjustments to a horse’s management or health care provision depended upon the owner’s knowledge of the animal and the horse’s individual needs and lifestyle.

-Therefore, the type of adjustments made as a horse aged—for example to the animal’s exercise regime, feed, or veterinary care—were individualised.
+Therefore, the types of adjustments owners made as their horses aged—such as to the animal’s exercise regime, feed, or veterinary care—were individualised.
 Owners’ views about what was best for their animals’ physical and emotional wellbeing informed management decisions.
-Other factors considered included things such as access to suitable facilities.
+Another factor was access to suitable facilities.

 Stages of Daily Decision Making

 Navigating change in the older equines was a key feature of care.
-Owners assessed their horses and the animals’ behaviour as they interacted with them in the particular context in which the animals lived.
+Owners assessed their horses and their behaviour as they interacted with them in the particular context in which they lived.

 The diagram below represents key stages of decision making experienced by owners.
 These stages overlapped and were a continuing cycle over time.